rurban/libu8ident/c23++proposal.md

 character set has dropped considerably.
 Use of characters via universal character names was always possible, but never widely used.
-Examples found in the wild of use of UCNs in identifiers come from compiler and related tool test suites.
+Examples found in the wild of use of UCNs in identifiers come from compiler and related tool test suites, but it's trivial to come up with such spoofing attacks.
 There is no report yet from misuse in C ABI's from linkers and binutils.

 Restricting the profile of characters is much easier if no one is depending on them.

 The recent <https://trojansource.codes> effort caused gcc to emit a new bidi warning, and github to implement similar warnings.
+Note that secure identifiers don't help against bidi overrides in strings or comments, these issues are orthogonal.

 There used to be no linter, but there is now one: **u8idlint** from
 <https://github.com/rurban/libu8ident>, which can be used to check for